What’s the Next Move for Cowboys in Free Agency?

 Kansas City Chiefs DT Bennie Logan

-The Dallas Cowboys currently have enough bodies to deploy along the if the were to start today, but they could definitely stand to upgrade the 1-technique.
-It's one of the reasons why Vita Vea has been mocked to the Dallas Cowboys as a potential first-round pick on a regular basis.
+The Dallas Cowboys currently have enough bodies to deploy along the defensive line if the 2018 season were to start today, but they could definitely stand to upgrade the 1-technique.
+It’s one of the reasons why Vita Vea has been mocked to the Dallas Cowboys as a potential first-round pick on a regular basis.

 The Cowboys have shown in the past that they don’t particularly value the 1-tech position very highly, which means they will likely be bargain shopping in free agency and possibly wait until the middle rounds to draft one.